iuux/adrx-quicknotes/README.md

 ### Deleting a note

 - Attemping to delete a note will activate a dialog to confirm the action.

+### Listing categories

+- User-generated categories are sorted alphabetically, ignoring letter case.
+- The *Unspecified* category is placed after any user-generated categories.

 ### Selecting a category